thunderheadone/one-sdk-ios/README.md

 ```objective-c
 [One optOut:YES];
 ```
 *Note:* When opted out, tracking will stop and local data will be cleared.
-At any point you cna opt a user back in by passing `false` into the same method.
+At any point you can opt a user back in by passing `false` into the same method.
 For instructions on how completly remove a user's data from ONE - see our [one-api documentation](https://thunderheadone.github.io/one-api/#operation/delete).

 ### Manually set a specific Interaction path